-3M devised its Envision Print film LX/SV480mC about five years ago.
-The film is not PVC-based like most car wraps so it conforms to rough surfaces and retains the shape of the surface really well, says Nate Place, senior application engineering technician at 3M.
+A film that’s not PVC-based, like most car wraps, conforms to rough surfaces and retains the shape of the surface really well, says Nate Place, senior application engineering technician, 3M.

-“It also has a high tensile strength, which is beneficial to keeping the film intact during removal rather than tearing into bits and pieces,” he says.
+“It also has a high tensile strength, which is beneficial to keeping the film intact during removal rather than tearing into bits and pieces,” he adds.

-Most rough wall applications are large, so it is essential that the entire process from application to removal be fast and clean.
+Most rough wall applications are large, so the entire process from application to removal must be fast and clean.

 Rough surface wraps are great for architectural uses, both inside and outside, in any place that used to have to use hard signage or banners.
-Wayfinding applications are another great use for rough surface wraps, eliminating the need for fixtures to anchor traditional hard signage, he says.
+Wayfinding applications are another great use for rough surface wraps, eliminating the need for fixtures to anchor traditional hard signage.
 That makes it easier for buildings to change hands or design quickly.

-Arenas and stadiums are big users of rough wall wraps.
+Arenas and stadiums are big users of rough wall wraps as well.

 With the demand has come a need for better adhesives.
-Heiob points out that the adhesive has to be a little more aggressive than a standard removable adhesive but it still needs to be removable.
-In Avery Dennison’s case, a heat source is used to soften the film again so it is easy to remove from the substrate, just like what is used in the vehicle wrap industry.
+Heiob points out that the adhesive has to be a little more aggressive than a standard removable adhesive, but it still needs to be removable.

 Most users of rough wall wraps are not expecting the graphics to be long-term.
 They want to be able to remove it quickly and with minimal adhesive residue left behind.
-Even though rough wraps adhere to rough surfaces, he says that the substrate, whether it is brick or stucco, must be in good condition before the wrap is applied otherwise it won’t last as long.
+Even though rough wraps adhere to rough surfaces, he says the substrate, whether it is brick or stucco, must be in good condition before the wrap is applied.
+Otherwise, it won’t last as long.

 Rough wrap material is definitely a “niche product,” says Heiob.
 “It is not something people have in their everyday inventory.
 They order it in as they need it as application requests come up.”

 Most vehicle wraps are PVC cast film.
-Rough films are PVC-free and urethane-based, he says.
-The film itself is white so that clients can digitally print their graphics onto the material using latex, solvent, eco-solvent and UV inks.
-Applying a laminate over the top protects the ink and increases the rigidity of the graphic so it is easier to install, he adds.
+Rough films are PVC-free and urethane-based, he explains.
+The film itself is white, so clients can digitally print their graphics onto the material using latex, solvent, eco-solvent, and UV inks.
+Applying a laminate over the top protects the ink and increases the graphic’s rigidity, so it is easier to install.

-Jeff Stadelman, marketing manager, distribution products, for Mactac, says that his company has been making rough wrap for about a decade.
-Cleveland’s professional baseball field uses rough wrap decals behind its various concession stands.
-Schools use it as well to brand hallways, gymnasiums, locker rooms and stadiums with their messages or logos.
-Another customer of Mactac used rough wrap on light posts outside their building.
-Hospitals also use it to make patient areas more relaxed and people friendly.
+Jeff Stadelman, a Mactac retiree after 32 years, says professional baseball fields use rough wrap decals behind concession stands and around arenas.
+Schools use them for branding hallways, gymnasiums, locker rooms, and stadiums with their messages or logos.
+Stadelman has also seen them used on light posts outside buildings.
+Hospitals also use them to make patient areas more relaxed and people-friendly.